How we grow a tiny garden with very simple techniques

 Here I describe the series of activities we perform to grow and maintain our tiny rooftop garden of 3.5 m2.
 Our key objectives are to maximize biomass production, maximize ecological diversity while using techniques and knowledge as simple as possible.

-As it turns out, our practice more or less falls into the category of bio-intensive gardening.
+As it turns out, our practice more or less falls into the category of bio-intensive gardening, preparing in small scale for our project of an experimental food forest!

 I present the main tasks that we perform to take care of our garden, the way we do them, and the reasons why we do it this way.
 Such a list of farming or gardening activities can be called a technical itinerary.